ecolabardini/jdig/README.md

 To understand SORBS return codes, check [Using SORBS](http://www.sorbs.net/using.shtml).

 Note that each list has its own return codes so you should check their webpages.

+#### Contributing

+Please contact me if you have any ideas, suggestions or, even better, you want to collaborate on this project!

+#### License

+This library is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).